deanwampler/ai-toolkits-experiments/llama-stack/README.md

 python inference.py > inference.log
 ```

-(Some details were changed in the copy of `inference.log` in this repo to protect the innocent...)
+(Some details were changed in the copy of `inference.log` you will find in this repo to protect the innocent...)

 It worked, printing out a lot YAML information, ending with this: